TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.4-performance-management/_index.md

 `Horizon World DC KPI = Average (VDI Pool DC KPI, RDS Farm DC KPI)`

 We do not include the Horizon server infrastructure at the KPI level.
 The reason is they are supporting metrics.
 They do *not* directly measure the user experience as none of their counters are session-specific.
-This is an example where we’re being careful in choosing KPI.
+This is an example where we're being careful in choosing KPI.
 Each KPI is ideally a primary metric, directly measuring the session performance.
 If you include supporting metrics, you can get false positive or false negative.

 ## Leading Indicator